Do you wish to grow an easy-going houseplant that boasts multi-colored, attractive leaves and purifies indoor air?

 - Place it in a warm location with bright, indirect sunlight and replace the water every 4-5 days.

-- The stem cutting will begin growing roots within a few weeks, but the leaf-cutting will take a month.
+- The stem-cutting will begin growing roots within a few weeks, but the leaf-cutting will take a month.

 2. Rooting in Potting Medium

-- Take a small container 2-3” big and fill it with the peat moss, vermiculite, or coco coir mixed potting mix.
+- Take a small container 2-3” big and fill it with peat moss, vermiculite, or coco coir mixed potting mix.

 - Thoroughly moisten the mix with water before inserting the cuttings.